stephenkeep/node-red-contrib-chromecast/README.md

 ## Implemented Nodes

-- Cast Node - Send media to chromecast or googole home devices
+- Cast Node - Send media to chromecast or google home devices

 ## How to use

-The cast node has a couple of settings, which can be provided by the configuration or by the incomming message object.
+The cast node has a couple of settings, which can be provided by the configuration or by the incoming message object.

-Configuration posibilities:<br>
+Configuration possibilities:<br>
 ![configuration of the node](images/node-cast-properties.png?raw=true)

-Options for the incomming message object:
+Options for the incoming message object:

 - **IP**, `msg.ip` or `msg.payload.ip` the IP address of the device to cast the media.
 Could also be defined in the configuration of the node.
 - **Port**, `msg.port` or `msg.payload.port` the port of the device (if not given default <code>8009</code> will be used).
 - **Media Url**, `msg.url` or `msg.payload.url` url to a media file which should be cast to the cast device.
-For a chromecast this chould be a media or a viideo file.
+For a chromecast this could be a media or a video file.
 For a Google Home device without a display this could only a audio file.
 - **Media Type**, `msg.contentType` or `msg.payload.contentType` the content type (mime type) of the file in the url.
 This property is required if a url is given.
 Could also be defined in the configuration of the node.
 - **Image Url**, `msg.imageUrl` or `msg.payload.imageUrl` url to a image file which represents the artwork for the url which should be cast to the cast device.
 For a chromecast this should be an image file.
 For a Google Home device without a display this is irrelevant.
+- **Image Url**, `msg.imageUrl` or `msg.payload.imageUrl` url to a image file which represents the artwork for the url which should be cast to the cast device.
+For a chromecast this should be an image file.
+For a Google Home device without a display this is irrelevant.
-- **Message**, `msg.message` or `msg.payload.message` a text which should be send to the google tts engine to convert to a mp3 file.
+- **Title**, `msg.contentTitle` or `msg.payload.contentTitle` a text which should be send to the google tts engine as the title of the message.
+For TTS the `msg.topic` will be set as contentTitle if no `msg.contentTitle` or `msg.payload.contentTitle` are given.
+Otherwise the filename will be used.
-- **Language**, `msg.language` or `msg.payload.language` the language which should be used for conveting the message to the media file.
+- **Language**, `msg.language` or `msg.payload.language` the language which should be used for converting the message to the media file.
 - **Volume**, `msg.volume` or `msg.payload.volume` the volume should be set.

 - Additional options (not configurable):